Gag (BDSM): Pacifier

 A pacifier, or 'dummy' is by design a gag without any alteration.
-It can be used to quiet a victim, and even strapped in place to prevent removal.
+It can be used to quiet a person, and even strapped in place to prevent removal.
 Pacifiers are orthodontic and designed to be placed in the mouth.
 They are very comfortable and soft, and remove the violent connotations of a gag.
 The wearer's mouth is essentially being plugged.

 Panel

 A panel gag is similar to a muzzle gag, except it lacks a head harness.